google-marketing-solutions/feedgen/README.md

 created, make sure you only use attributes that exist in the input feed for your few-shot prompting examples.
-Furthermore, those completely new feed attributes will be prefixed with **feedgen-** in the **Output Feed** (e.g. feedgen-Fit) and will be sorted to the end of the output sheet to make it easier for you to locate and delete should you not want to use them.
+Furthermore, those completely new feed attributes will be prefixed with **feedgen-** in the **Output Feed** (e.g. feedgen-Fit) and will be sorted to the end of the sheet to make it easier for you to locate and delete should you not want to use them.

 ### Best Practices